Elisabeth Canori Mora: Life

-Her husband had reduced them to much poorness to the point that he had stolen a considerable sum from his father, who found out and suffered an apoplectic stroke; he was cured due to Mora turning to God for His divine intercession.
+Her husband had reduced them to much poorness to the point that he had stolen a considerable sum from his father, who found out and suffered an apoplectic stroke; he was cured due to Mora's turning to God for His divine intercession.
 Her sisters-in-law grew concerned for Mora - as did her mother-in-law - and Cristoforo's sisters went to the Roman authorities for the Papal States to have them reprimand him for his vile mannerisms that ran counter to the faith they held dear.
 The Cardinal Vicar of Rome received him at the convent of Santi Giovanni e Paolo and this enraged Cristoforo when he learnt his sisters were behind it and his wife knew of it.
-Cristoforo became so enraged with his wife that he pulled out a knife and lunged at her, but did not strike her; he instead fell to his knees and begged for her pardon in a sudden and unexpected moment of fear for him.
+Cristoforo became so enraged with his wife that he pulled out a knife and lunged at her, but did not strike her; he instead fell to his knees and begged for her pardon in a sudden and unexpected moment of fear.
 Her father-in-law later died on 25 August 1813 which caused her great pain.

 Mora recorded all her spiritual experiences at her confessor's request and this ended up spanning countless notebooks.
-She saw the Madonna on 7 September 1803 with a dove and this caused her to faint though she later awoke and saw a flame where her heart was.
+She saw the Madonna on 7 September 1803 with a dove, and this caused her to faint, though she later awoke and saw a flame where her heart was.
 On 22 March 1814 she turned her mind in reflection to Pope Pius VII and had a sudden vision in which she saw the pontiff in the midst of a pack of "wolves".
 On 16 January 1815 she had a vision in which she saw angels and on 29 June 1820 saw Saint Peter descend from heaven in papal vestments with a legion of angels behind him.
 On 19 October 1816 she went to receive Communion and a voice said that God would speak with her on 23 October at midnight - on that date the Madonna appeared with the Infant Jesus and beckoned her to come to them.
-Mora approached them trembling and the Infant Jesus placed a ring on her finger.
+Mora approached them trembling, and the Infant Jesus placed a ring on her finger.
 Pius VII at one point suffered a fall with near fatal results and she suffered profound sadness because of this.
 Mora had an intense devotion to the Eucharist and once saw Felix of Valois and John of Matha appear to her with the Host.
 It was also said that Mora cured the epileptic Giovanni Maria Mastai-Ferretti - the future Pope Pius IX - before the latter became a priest.
-This is lesser known for the future pope credited this to Pius VII when the pair met.
-In 1820 she was vested in the Trinitarian habit and assumed the name of "Jane Felica della Santissima Trinità".
+This is lesser known, for the future pope credited this to Pius VII when the pair met.
+In 1820 she was vested in the Trinitarian habit, and assumed the name of "Jane Felica della Santissima Trinità".
 When she learnt that Pius VII would return from his French exile she - in great happiness - asked God to grant the pope safe passage through to Rome.
 On 29 September 1809 she saw the Archangel Michael with a legion of angels.